 Fisher association with late-successional forest may in part result from the need for a diverse prey base.
-Although young stands may support higher numbers of snowshoe hares (Koehler 1990), old-growth forest in Washington supports higher populations of Douglas' squirrels than younger stands (Buchanan et al. 1990); it also may support higher populations of forest-floor small mammals than younger managed stands (Carey and Johnson 1995).
+Although young stands may support higher numbers of snowshoe hares (Koehler 1990), old-growth forest in Washington supports higher populations of Douglas' squirrels (Buchanan et al. 1990); old growth stands also may support higher populations of forest-floor small mammals than younger managed closed canopy stands (Carey and Johnson 1995).

 Effects of forest management.
-Even-aged management degrades fisher habitat by periodically removing the canopy and reducing the abundance of snags, cavity trees and coarse woody debris (Ohmann et al. 1994).
-Fishers typically avoid areas with low canopy cover, large forest openings, clearcuts, and other cleared areas (Buck et al. 1983, Arthur et al. 1989, Powell 1993, Buskirk and Powell 1994, Jones and Garton 1994, Weir 1995).
-Fisher detections in California were associated with larger forest stands, and stands with high connectivity, suggesting that fishers were sensitive to fragmentation (Rosenberg and Raphael 1986).
-Powell and Zielinski (1994) state that it is unlikely that early and mid-successional even-aged forests provide the same prey resources, rest sites, and den sites as more mature forest.
-J. Jones (pers. comm.) suggests that even-aged management is not deleterious to fisher per se, but it is the extent and frequency at which it is applied on the landscape that is important.
+Even-aged management degrades fisher habitat by periodically removing the canopy and reducing the abundance of snags, cavity trees, and coarse woody debris (Ohmann et al. 1994).
+J. Jones (pers. comm.) suggested that even-aged management is not deleterious to fisher per se, but it is the extent and frequency at which it is applied to the landscape that is important.
+Fishers typically avoid areas with low canopy cover, large forest openings, clearcuts, and other cleared areas (Buck et al. 1983, Arthur et al. 1989b, Powell 1993, Buskirk and Powell 1994, Jones and Garton 1994, Weir 1995).
+Telemetry localities of fisher detections in California were associated with larger forest stands and stands with high connectivity, suggesting that fishers were sensitive to fragmentation (Rosenberg and Raphael 1986).
+Early and mid-successional even-aged forests likely do not provide the same prey resources, rest sites, and den sites as more mature forests (Powell and Zielinski 1994).

-The conversion of mixed species stands to Douglas-fir plantations may negatively affect prey populations.
-Carey and Johnson (1995) state that western hemlock seeds are a more abundant and reliable food source than Douglas-fir seeds for small mammals.
-Johnson (1984) found that monotypic conifer forests were not often used by fishers in Wisconsin, probably due to the low prey diversity present.
+The conversion of mixed-species stands to Douglas-fir plantations may affect prey populations negatively.
+Carey and Johnson (1995) reported that western hemlock seeds are a more abundant and reliable food source than Douglas-fir seeds for small mammals.
+Johnson (1984) found that monotypic conifer forests were often not used by fishers in Wisconsin, probably due to the low prey diversity present.
 Fishers in Michigan avoided pine plantations (Thomasma 1996).

 Little is known about the impacts of uneven-aged management.
-Buck et al. (1994) reported that the level of harvest influenced fisher habitat use and they speculated that harvest that results in open stands and xeric conditions over large areas would be detrimental to fisher.
-Buck (1982) reported that 3 of 8 fisher rest sites were in harvest units where <20% of the canopy was removed.
-However, light harvests, or small patch cuts may increase habitat diversity and thus prey diversity and have little negative impact on fishers where adequate proportions of late-successional forest is available (Arthur et al. 1989b, Jones and Garton 1994).
-In southwestern Oregon, fishers are found in uneven-aged forest that is intensively managed; the area contains many roads and selectively harvested stands but snags, logs, and cavity trees are relatively abundant (K. Aubry, pers. comm.).
-Radio-collared fishers there have been detected hunting in areas with low to moderate canopy closure, and one female denned in residual trees in a heavily harvested stand.
-Ongoing studies may determine if differences in the level of harvest are responsible for local variation in habitat use by fisher (K. Aubry, pers. comm.).
+The level of timber harvest influenced fisher habitat use in California, and Buck et al. (1994) speculated that harvest which produced open stands and xeric conditions over large areas would be detrimental to fishers.
+Buck (1982) found 3 of 8 fisher rest sites in timber harvest units in which <20% of the canopy was removed.
+However, light harvests, or small patch cuts may increase habitat diversity thus prey diversity and have little negative impact on fishers where adequate late-successional forest are available (Arthur et al. 1989b, Jones and Garton 1994).
+In southwestern Oregon, fishers occur in uneven-aged, intensively managed forest; the area contains many roads and selectively harvested stands but snags, logs, and cavity trees are relatively abundant (K. Aubry, pers. comm.).
+Radio-collared fishers sometimes hunted in areas with low to moderate canopy closure, and one female denned in residual trees in a heavily harvested stand (K. Aubry, pers. comm.).
+Whether differences in the level of timber harvest are responsible for local variation in use of habitats by fisher may be determined during ongoing studies.